 Failing to Pay Rent

 If a tenant fails to pay rent in a timely manner, a landlord can evict them.
 Rent is considered past due the day immediately after its due date.
-A landlord is required to provide a 5 days notice period to pay rent or vacate the rental unit before they can proceed with the eviction.
+A landlord is required to provide a 5-day notice to pay rent or vacate the rental unit before they can proceed with the eviction.

 Staying with no Lease or After the Lease Ends

-If a Virginia tenant remains at the rental property without a written lease agreement or after the lease term ends, the landlord can file for eviction.
+If a Virginia tenant remains at the rental property without a written lease agreement or after the rental period ends, the landlord can file for eviction.